-This work began as a compulsively accumulated chronicle of personal experience.
-Next the collection and its documentation are combined with additional original and found imagery.
-This is ultimately advanced into a perpetual cycle of recontextualization where self-appropriation becomes the constant creative component.
+The development of my work began many years ago primarily as a chronicle of personal experience.
+This is visually represented through hundreds of self-generated or found pieces of tangible information.
+All of which, are compulsively accumulated and saved for their conceptual potential.
+These fragments are combined with additional mixed media imagery.
+Ultimately, this working process is advanced into a perpetual cycle of recontextualization where self-appropriation becomes the constant creative component.

-Within this process, the hypocrisy and contradictions of contemporary culture operate as the primary subject matter.
-Viewers are first seduced by a marvelous exterior, then transposed by a hidden agenda.
-Consequently, multiple narratives are presented through the power of suggestion thus allowing subsequent thoughts and interpretations to become self-fulfilling prophecies.
+Within this process, the hypocrisy and contradiction of my actions and words, as well as those of contemporary culture, operate as the primary subject matter.
+First, the viewer is seduced by a colorful exterior, then transposed by the hidden agenda of the non sequitur.
+Consequently, multiple narratives are presented through the power of suggestion.
+Therefore allowing subsequent thoughts and interpretations to become self-fulfilling prophecies.